 - Eligible for AHCCCS on a fee-for-service (FFS) basis

-- Currently there are a number of proposed changes to AHCCCS.
+- Currently there are a number of proposed changes to the program.
 What are they?
 The State of Arizona has submitted a proposal to the Federal Government requesting that eligibility for AHCCCS to include a work requirement and also have a lifetime limit on the medical benefits that an AHCCCS recipient can receive.
 These proposed changes were spelled out in a state law — Senate Bill 1092 — that passed in 2015.
 Among those changes is putting a five-year limit on enrollment for “able-bodied” Arizonans, and also imposing a requirement that would require able-bodied people enrolled in AHCCCS be employed, looking for work, in school or in job training.
 The legislation also allows AHCCCS officials to ban enrollees for a year if they knowingly failed to report a change in family income or made false statements about their compliance with work requirements.
 If you are interested in applying for health insurance please click on the link.

 Zanes Law has both Phoenix personal injury lawyers and Phoenix car accident lawyers who have represented thousands of clients over the past fourteen years.
 Zanes Law has offices in both Tucson and Phoenix, Arizona.
 So if you have been injured in any way, please call us and we will do our best to help you just like we helped our many clients who have left us 5-Star Google reviews.